 Pack some snacks or a lunch

 You are going to find yourself getting hungrier than usual if you are hiking and walking for extended periods of time.
 Be sure to pack plenty of snacks and foods suitable for hiking.
-High fibre, slow energy release items like trail mix and cereal bars work wonders.
+High fiber, slow energy release items like trail mix and cereal bars work wonders.

 You should also work to keep up your blood sugar levels so that you don’t start feeling faint or suffering from a headache on a trail.
-To this end, chocolate, Haribo, and hard boiled sweets are your friend (any excuse!)
+To this end, chocolate, Haribo, and hard-boiled sweets are your friend (any excuse!)